 process.
 Please review the

-We’re excited to let you know that West Virginia University (WVU) now has Pivot to help you find funding opportunities, as well as possible collaborators, for your research endeavors.
+We’re excited to let you know that West Virginia University (WVU) now has Pivot to help you find funding opportunities, calls for papers, as well as possible collaborators, for your research endeavors.
 Login at https://pivot.cos.com to start taking advantage of all that Pivot offers to the entire WVU research community.

 Pivot focuses on what matters most to you—the ability to identify and connect with funding opportunities and other researchers, locally and globally.
 It combines the most comprehensive, editorially-maintained database of funding opportunities worth an estimated $44 billion with a unique database of 3 million scholar profiles—and growing.